 Tips to Overcome Tech Burnout

-Now that you have learned some signs of tech burnout, we have ten tips on how to treat burnout.
+Now that you have learned some signs of tech burnout, we have ten tips on how to overcome burnout.

 It is also important to learn to say no. Know your limits, and don’t overextend yourself.
 It’s okay to say no to tasks that are not in line with your goals or that will overextend you.

-As a tech worker, the tasks you execute require to spend hours in front of a screen, and that can be exhausting, so you need to listen to your body and your mind to take a few minutes each day to step away from work and do something enjoyable to take you mind out of your workload, and look to something that is not a screen o work-related.
+As a tech worker, the tasks you execute require to spend hours in front of a screen.
+That can be exhausting, so you need to listen to your body and your mind.
+Take a few minutes each day to step away from work and do something enjoyable to take your mind off your workload, and look to something that is not a screen or work-related.
 This could be reading a book, playing a game, or spending time with family and friends.

 So, to treat burnout, you can schedule downtime to make time for those activities that you like and that help you relax and recharge.

 Self-care is critical to your mental health and, naturally, in overcoming technology burnout.
-It involves activities that maintain your physical and emotional health, such as getting enough rest; aiming for 7-9 hours of sleep every night, and make sure your bedroom is a relaxing environment, drinking water, eating a healthy diet, exercising regularly, practicing yoga, and writing your feelings are also self-care practices.
+It involves activities that maintain your physical and emotional health.
+Such as getting enough rest; aiming for 7-9 hours of sleep every night, and making sure your bedroom is a relaxing environment.
+Drinking water, eating a healthy diet, exercising regularly, practicing yoga, and writing your feelings are also self-care practices.

 Each person has activities or hobbies they enjoy, so don’t leave them behind, and practice them when you feel overwhelmed.